sammyjones24/journal/README.md

 javaScript: JavaScript is a scripting or programming language that allows you to implement complex features on web pages — every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. — you can bet that JavaScript is probably involved.

+While loop: In most computer programming languages, a while loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
+The while loop can be thought of as a repeating if statement.

+For loop: In computer science a for-loop or for loop is a control flow statement for specifying iteration.
+Specifically, a for loop functions by running a section of code repeatedly until a certain condition has been satisfied.
+For-loops have two parts: a header and a body.